Thermite-welding,

 SOLUTIONS with Effective, Practical Advice

-Thermite-welding is a process that realizes joining of two separate bars, typically rails, end to end, by fusing them together with the heat obtained by superheated molten metal from exothermic reactions, poured in a mold assembled around the joint.
+It fuses them together with the heat obtained from superheated molten metal of exothermic reactions, poured in a mold assembled around the joint.

-The major advantage of Thermite-welding is its portability from place to place.
-It is also economic as it does not need costly equipment and is performed by relatively unskilled workers who are required to follow a very precise simple routine.
+It is performed by relatively unskilled workers who are required to follow a very precise simple routine.

-The aluminothermic reaction of Thermite-welding provides both heat and filler metal in its basic configuration, without additional external power source, except for preheating when needed, making the process suitable for welding in remote areas where common supplies are not available.
+The aluminothermic reaction of Thermite-welding provides, in its basic configuration, both heat and filler metal without additional external power source, except possibly for Preheating when needed.

 The general form of the thermochemical reaction is the following: